maliMirkec/personal-website/site/articles/in-search-of-a-frontend-ui-developer-job.md

 For the past year, I have been employed on a full-time basis.
 I am no longer employed, so I am actively searching for a new job.
 Unfortunately, it's been around a month, and I didn't land any job.
 So here are my observations (read: issues) about searching for a fully remote frontend UI developer job.

+{% note %}
-_Note: you might remember that [I wrote about searching for a CSS developer job](/articles/in-search-of-a-css-developer-job/) last month.
+_You might remember that [I wrote about searching for a CSS developer job](/articles/in-search-of-a-css-developer-job/) last month.
 This article might be considered a sequel to this topic._
+{% endnote %}

 ## Problem #1: Not remote

 Many job ads advertise that the role is remote, but they are not.
 They are:

 - country-specific, like US remote only, or
 - hybrids, like you have to come to the office once a month,
 - not specified, like you cannot be sure if they are fully remote or not.

 The general issue is with the UI and the format of these job ads.
 I don't want to spend a few minutes searching for information about the remote nature of the job.
 Make better interfaces. **Even better, [hire me to do it](/contact/#form)!**

+{% note "About me" %}
-*About me: I am from Croatia and always search for fully-remote jobs.
-I could adapt to meetings and standups, but I prefer to work in my time zone.*
+_I am from Croatia and always search for fully-remote jobs.
+I could adapt to meetings and standups, but I prefer to work in my time zone._
+{% endnote %}

 ## Problem #2: Skillset too specific